drhelius/MicroHack/walkthrough/challenge-2/solution.md

 The file is currently named *dotnet.yml*.
 Rename the workflow YAML file to *workflow_containerapp.yml*.
 As you can see, the template is already filled with some settings and steps.
 Let's go through them line by line and make some first changes:

-* In line 4 the name of the workflow is set.
-Let's rename it to *Build and Deploy to Container App*
+* In line 4, the name of the workflow is set.
+Let's rename it to *Build and Deploy to Container App*.
-* In line 6 to 10 the triggers when the workflow should run are defined.
-Currently, every time someone pushes something into the repository or someone makes a pull request the workflow will run.
-For simplicity, wou will only work with the main branch in GitHub directly, you should avoid automatically running the workflow.
-Replace the triggers with:<br>
+* In lines 6 to 10, the triggers for when the workflow should run are defined.
+Currently, every time someone pushes something into the repository or someone makes a pull request, the workflow will run.
+For simplicity, you will only work with the main branch in GitHub directly, so you should avoid automatically running the workflow.
+Replace the triggers with:
 ```
 on:
   workflow_dispatch:
 ```

-(This will move everything below three lines up)
+(This will move everything below up by three lines)

-* From line 9 onwards the jobs are defined and steps are defined.
+* From line 9 onwards, the jobs and steps are defined.
-* Line 12 tells GitHub to run the workflow on a Ubuntu Linux machine with the latest available version
+* Line 12 tells GitHub to run the workflow on an Ubuntu Linux machine with the latest available version.
-* From line 14 onwards the steps (sometimes called tasks) in the workflow are defined
+* From line 14 onwards, the steps (sometimes called tasks) in the workflow are defined:
-  * Each step invokes a command/script (indicated by *run*) or a pre-defined task (indicated by *uses*)
+  * Each step invokes a command/script (indicated by *run*) or a pre-defined task (indicated by *uses*).
-  * Steps can have additional attributed like a name (for better readability)
+  * Steps can have additional attributes like a name (for better readability).
-  * Some steps require inputs/configuration details that are listed under *with:*
+  * Some steps require inputs/configuration details that are listed under *with:*.
-* Line 15 checkous the repository
+* Line 15 checks out the repository.
-* Line 16 to 19 set up the required .NET tools for the workflow.
-The *dotnet-version* should be *8.0.x*
+* Lines 16 to 19 set up the required .NET tools for the workflow.
+The *dotnet-version* should be *8.0.x*.
-* Line 21 to 22 restores (loads) dependencies in the project
+* Lines 21 to 22 restore (load) dependencies in the project.
-* Line 22 to 23 performs the build
+* Lines 22 to 23 perform the build.
-* Line 24 to 25 performs some automated tests.
+* Lines 24 to 25 perform some automated tests.
 This line can be removed for now since this is not part of this MicroHack.

 Feel free to name all steps and format the code as you like.
 Your workflow should look something like this: